 Welcome to the British Southern Whale Fishery Website

 For 350 years until the early 1960s the British were involved in several types of whaling.
-This involvement was divided into three distinct trades; the northern whale fishery between 1610 and 1914; the southern whale fishery or ‘south seas trade’ from 1775 to 1861; and the modern whaling trade, from 1904 to 1963.
-Each of these trades was distinguished by the geographical location in which it was undertaken, the types of whales pursued and to some extent by the methods and techniques used to capture whales.
+This involved three distinct trades; the northern whale fishery 1610 to 1914; the southern whale fishery 1775 to 1861; and the modern whaling trade 1904 to 1963.
+Each of these trades was distinguished by the geographical location in which it was undertaken, types of whales pursued and by the methods used to capture whales.
 The traditional northern and southern whale fisheries were even differentiated and defined by law.

 Dedication |